cpinnix/commanderpowerlevel/README.md

 ##### 6

-Commanders in the sixes should be experimental, unoptimized, but still able to win the game.
-These commanders should:
+Commanders in Commander Level 6 should be experimental and unoptimized, but still capable of winning.
+These commanders typically:

-- Be unable to hang with eights.
+1. Are not competitive enough to match Level 8 Commanders.
-- Can win the game eventually.
+2. Can win the game, though not quickly or efficiently.

 Examples: